drewjocham/mongo-migration-tool/INSTALL.md

 # Installation Guide

-This guide covers all the ways you can install and use mongo-essential: as a CLI tool via Homebrew, as a standalone binary, as a Docker container, or as a Go library.
+This guide covers all the ways you can install and use mongo-migration: as a CLI tool via Homebrew, as a standalone binary, as a Docker container, or as a Go library.

 ## Table of Contents